 size: Size -

-material: MaterialCan include a primary material followed by secondary ones separated by a comma, slash, etc.
+material: MaterialCan consist of a primary material and secondary materials separated by a comma, slash…

 -